 If you're in Florida with your family on vacation, chances are the little ones want to do one thing: go to Disney World (or Universal Studios).
 However, finding a deal on travel and accommodations may be difficult for these world famous resorts.

 Fortunately, Disney World has a free vacation planning video that answers a few questions you might have about planning your trip to "The Happiest Place on Earth."
-Simply visit the Disney Vacations website and fill out a questionnaire and the company will send you a free DVD to help guide you through financially planning your trip.
+Disney Planning is a fantastic place to guide you through financially planning your trip.
+If you'd like to take a cruise with your family instead of staying landlocked in Florida, you might consider the Disney Cruise Line planning tools.

 Universal Orlando also offers a comprehensive Vacation Planning Guide on their website, which offers insight into how to effectively plan your trip to the company's many theme parks in Orlando.
 Whether you're visiting the Wizarding World of Harry Potter or Universal Studios Florida, you're sure to get a better deal if you check out their website first.